aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-range-to-html/_index.md

 ---
-title: "Aspose.Cells Cloud Web API - Converting Spreadsheet Range to HTML"
+title: "Aspose.Cells Cloud Web API - Convert Local Excel data of Range to a HTML file - Free Online Tool"
 second_title: "Document"
-ArticleTitle: "Converting Spreadsheet Range to Html"
+ArticleTitle: "How to Convert the Local Spreadsheet data of Range to a HTML file: Step-by-Step Guide"
 linktitle: "Convert Range to HTML"
 type: docs
 url: /convert-range-to-html/
-keywords: "Convert a spreadsheet range data to a html file, Spreadsheet Conversion, Excel Conversion"
+keywords: "Convert a spreadsheet data of range  to a HTML file, Spreadsheet Conversion, Excel Conversion"
-description: "Convert a range from a local spreadsheet/Excel file to an html file with the Aspose.Cells Cloud Web API."
+description: "Aspose.Cells Cloud Web API: Export range from Excel files on local drive to HTML format using cloud-based REST API.
+Support XLSX, XLS formats."
 weight: 100
-kwords: "Convert range to html, Spreadsheet, Excel"
 ---

-Convert a range data from a local spreadsheet/Excel file to a html file.
+Export data of range  from a locak Excel Files to a [HTML](https://docs.fileformat.com/web/html/) file using Cloud API Convert a data of range  from a local spreadsheet/Excel file to a HTML file.

-## **Convert Range to Html API**
+## **Convert Range to HTML API**

+### API Endpoint

 ```http
 PUT http://api.aspose.cloud/v4.0/cells/convert/range/html